columnflow.inference

 list[str]

-Cleans the internal model structure by removing empty and dangling objects by calling remove_empty_categories(), remove_dangling_parameters_from_groups() and remove_empty_parameter_groups() in that order.
+Cleans the internal model structure by removing empty and dangling objects by calling remove_empty_categories(), remove_dangling_parameters_from_groups() (receiving keep_parameters), and remove_empty_parameter_groups() in that order.

 Return type: